Channel Island cricket hit by airline codeshare changes

 "Aurigny and Blue Islands are in constant communication about the service and are discussing the existing schedule to see how it can be improved.

 "Both airlines are keen to point out that large sports groups that wish to travel should always book well in advance so that we can schedule sufficient capacity to accommodate the demand and, if required, organise charter flights."

 Condor Ferries say that while they put on special services for major events such as the inter-island rugby and football matches, which see large crowds of islanders going between Jersey and Guernsey, it is not viable to have services which operate at times which are convenient for cricket.

 "We've got jumbo jets, if you like, with 150 cars and nearly 800 people on board," said Condor's chief executive James Fulford.

 "Our main job is to get islanders where they want to go and if I was to take a ferry off from taking Jersey people down to St Malo because I wanted to take 20 cricketers somewhere I don't think they'd be happy."

-The Channel Islands Cricket League was cancelled at the end of 2012 in part due to travel costs and problems, meaning the few games that are played between island sides are even more vital.
+The in part due to travel costs and problems, meaning the few games that are played between island sides are even more vital.

 "I think it's essential because the cricketing playing public on each island is really very small.
 You end up playing each other a lot of times and you can get a bit sick and tired of seeing the same faces every week," said Jersey Cricket Board chairman Ward Jenner.